-The trace elements found in alfalfa meal provide added nutrition that helps flowering shrubs and perennials to bloom more quickly and maintain blooms longer throughout the growing season.
+The trace minerals elements found in alfalfa meal provide added nutrition helping flowering shrubs and perennials to bloom quicker and maintain blooms longer throughout the season.

 It increases crop yield, improves soil condition and much more.
 In this article, we explain and explore the many benefits of using organic alfalfa meal in your garden.
 Read on to learn more.